swcarpentry/DEPRECATED-bc/shell/Readme.md

 ## Creating, moving, copying, and removing

 We've created a file called `all_data` using the redirection operator `>`.
-This is critical file so we have to make copies so that the data is backed up.
+This file is critical - it's our analysis results - so we want to make copies so that the data is backed up.
 Lets copy the file using the `cp` command.
 The `cp` command backs up the file.
 Navigate to the `data` directory and enter:

     cp all_data all_data_backup